ADVERTISING

 - Information on heat-related emergencies

-- Digital maps with drinking water sources, shady spots and public toilets
+- Digital maps showing drinking water sources, shady spots and public toilets

-- Adjust activities: If possible, schedule sports and physical work in the morning or evening.
+- Adjust activities: Schedule sports and physical work for morning or evening hours if possible.

-- Drink enough: 1.5 to 2 liters daily – water or unsweetened tea is ideal.
+- Drink enough fluids: 1.5 to 2 liters daily – water or unsweetened teas are ideal.

 - Sun protection: Seek shade, use sunscreen with a high SPF, wear a hat and sunglasses.